Responsibilities & Services

 As well as negotiating and administering collective bargaining agreements, the office provides advice and counsel to management on labor matters, including performance management, progressive discipline, and grievance and dispute resolution procedures.
 The office administers the grievance process, facilitates labor/management meetings between departments and the respective unions, and conducts investigations (including investigating all complaints concerning discrimination and harassment) in a neutral manner, guided by the principles of consistency and fairness and in compliance with all state and federal laws.
 It administers the City’s Drug-Free Workplace Policy, Family Medical Leave Act Policy and reviews requests for accommodations under the Americans with Disabilities Act.

-The risk management division within the office is responsible for administering the City’s self-insurance program for workers’ compensation, general liability and property damage claims, and reviewing Certificates of Insurance.
-Included in these activities, is the processing of all such claims and overseeing the City’s safety policies and procedures.
+The Risk Management division is responsible for administering the City’s self-insurance program for workers’ compensation, general liability and property damage claims, and reviewing Certificates of Insurance.
+Included in these activities, are the processing of all such claims and overseeing the City’s safety policies and procedures.

 If you feel that you have sustained property damage as a result of something the City did or did not do, complete the claim form.
 Once the claim form has been submitted, an adjuster will investigate your claim and provide you with a written liability determination.
 Liability Claim forms can be obtained from the Risk Management Division @ 954.921.3519.

 All vendors who provide services for the City of Hollywood must have appropriate insurance coverage.
 Insurance protects the City of Hollywood and taxpayers by transferring the risk associated with services and work to a third party.